Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

 \section{The dual representation of risk and regret measures}

-It is well known (Rockafellar, 2007) that any coherent risk measure $\cR$ has a dual representation; that is, there is a nonempty, convex and closed set $\cQ\subset \LL^2$, which can be shown to be unique, called ``the risk envelope'' of $\cR$, such that for any $\X\in\LL^2$,
+It is well known (Rockafellar, 2007) that any coherent risk measure $\cR$ has a dual representation; that is, there is a nonempty, convex and weakly closed\footnote{Since for convex sets in $\sL^2$ strong closedness and weak closedness coincide, we shall not differentiate strong and weak closedness in statements on convex sets below.} set $\cQ\subset \LL^2 $, which can be shown to be unique, called ``the risk envelope'' of $\cR$, such that for any $\X\in\LL^2$,

-Moreover, $\cQ$ is a subset of More detailed analysis can be seen in Ang et al. (2018).
-It is obvious that $\cR(\cdot)$ is finite if and only if $\cQ$ is bounded.
+Moreover, $\cQ$ is a subset of More detailed analysis can be seen in Ang et al. (2018) and Rockafellar and Uryasev (2013).

-The dual representation for $\VV(\cdot)$ can be similarly established.
-By convex analysis (Clarke 2013, Theorem 4.25, the finite-dimensional version of it appeared in Rockafellar 1970, Theorem 13.2), any functional that satisfies (B1)-(B5) can be represented as a specific support function.
-That is, there is a unique, nonempty, convex, and closed $\QQQQ\su \sL^2$, such that for any $\X\in\sL^2$,
+The dual representation for $\VV$ can be similarly established.
+By convex analysis (Clarke (2013), Theorem 4.25, the finite-dimensional version of it appeared in Rockafellar (1970), Theorem 13.2), any functional that satisfies (B1)-(B5) can be represented as a specific support function.
+That is, there is a unique, nonempty, convex, and closed $\QQQQ\su \sL^2$, such that

 where $\QQQQ$ is a subset of